 Music Explorations is designed for students who want to explore introductory music topics and skills.
-The course incorporates a survey of music history and style, an introduction to basic keyboard (piano) skills, and introductory music technology projects.
+The course incorporates a survey of music history and style, an introduction to the instrument families, elements of music and various music projects.

-Students will build, develop, and apply knowledge through the study of music history from medieval to contemporary times, build skills on the keyboard through routine practice and apply these and other skills to music technology projects.
+Students will build, develop, and apply knowledge through the study of music history, build skills on the elements of music through routine practice and apply these and other skills to music projects and hands-on experiences.